 Toward Sétubal is Serra da Arrábida, where forested slopes tumble down to sugar-white beaches.
 This corner of the UNESCO-protected Parque Natural da Arrábida has surprisingly few visitors – yet the most glorious of Lisbon beaches.
 Our favourite is Praia dos Galapinhos, with its calm, jewel-toned waters and flour-soft sand, near the tiny harbour village of Portinho da Arrábida.

 Now you’re armed with our handy guide to the beautiful Lisbon Coast, why not read up on the best beaches to visit on Lisbon Coast as well as our list of top outdoor activities?
-Then, when fully Lisbon’d out – have a look at the diverse and charming villas that we have in the region.
+Then, have a look at the luxury villas on the Lisbon Coast that we have on offer.